Undergraduate Scholarships and Financial Aid

-Incoming freshmen may also apply for the financial need based H.Y.
+INCOMING FRESHMEN may also apply for the financial need based H.Y.
 Price Scholarship.
-For 2013-2014 one $4,000 H.Y.
-Price Scholarship is available through the College of Visual & Performing Arts to an incoming student (and renewable via re-application in three following years).
+For 2014-2015 one H.Y.
+Price Scholarship is available through the College of Visual & Performing Arts (CVPA) to an incoming student (and renewable via re-application in three consecutive years of academic study in the School of Art).
 These applications are reviewed in School of Art (SOA) and one "nomination" goes up to the SOA Director to forward to CVPA.
 Nominations of students for the HY Price Scholarship is based on financial need, character and desire for education are primary criteria.
 Download the application here.
-For consideration, applicants must also have completed a Free Application for Financial Student Aid (FAFSA) online application at www.fafsa.ed.org by May 1st.
+For consideration, applicants must also have completed a Free Application for Financial Student Aid (FAFSA) online application at www.fafsa.ed.gov by May 1st.

 Other Financial Aid

 All inquiries concerning other scholarships, student loans, grants, or work-study, should be directed to:

 Up to nine semester credit hours toward an SoA major or minor can be earned through advanced placement, which allows students with strong backgrounds in Art to begin advanced studies and studio specialization earlier.
 New students may be considered for advanced placement credit in the Art Foundations through the College Board Advanced Placement (AP) Program or the SoA Foundations Portfolio Review.